Julie Kocurek

-Julie H. Kocurek (born October 2, 1964) is an American attorney and judge who is currently a Texas state court judge, having served as presiding judge of the 390th District Court in Austin, Texas since January 1999, being appointed by then-governor George W. Bush.
-Prior to serving as a Texas state judge, Kocurek served as an Assistant District Attorney in Travis County for seven years.
+Julie H. Kocurek (born October 2, 1964) is an American attorney who serves as the presiding judge of the 390th District Court in Austin, Texas since January 1999, being appointed by then-Governor George W. Bush.
+Prior to serving as a Texas state judge, Kocurek served as an assistant district attorney in Travis County for seven years.

 On November 6, 2015, Kocurek survived an assassination attempt outside of her Austin home.
 She returned to work in February 2016.

 Early life

-Originally from Dayton, Texas, Kocurek graduated from Dayton High School, then received a B.A. in economics from the University of Texas at Austin, and a J.D. from St. Mary's University School of Law in 1990.
-Kocurek was an Assistant District Attorney in the Travis County District Attorney's Office for seven years, under District Attorney Ronnie Earle.
+Originally from Dayton, Texas, Kocurek graduated from Dayton High School, then received a Bachelor of Arts in economics from the University of Texas at Austin, and a Juris Doctor from St. Mary's University School of Law in 1990.
+Kocurek was an assistant district attorney in the Travis County District Attorney's Office for seven years, under District Attorney Ronnie Earle.
 She became board certified in criminal law in 1998, and in 1999 was appointed by Governor George W. Bush to a seat on the newly created 390th district court, becoming the first female district judge in Travis County.

 State judicial service

-Her caseload has included presiding over cases brought against Texas governor Rick Perry and U.S Congressman Tom DeLay.
+Kocurek's caseload has included presiding over cases brought against Texas governor Rick Perry and U.S Congressman Tom DeLay.

-In Perry's case, Kocurek presided briefly before recusing herself from the matter due to her previous association with the Travis County District Attorney's Office, and transferring the matter to judge Billy Ray Stubblefield, who assigned the matter to senior state district judge Bert Richardson.
+In Perry's case, Kocurek presided briefly before recusing herself from the matter due to her previous association with the Travis County District Attorney's office, and transferring the matter to Judge Billy Ray Stubblefield, who assigned the matter to senior Judge Bert Richardson.
 Kocurek dispelled a claim made by former Alaska governor Sarah Palin that the case had been brought by Travis County District Attorney Rosemary Lehmberg, whom Perry had tried to force from office.